Skip to main content Skip to secondary navigation

 Stanford’s School of Engineering is home to amazing researchers and research.

-As an undergraduate, you can be a part of it through the Research Experience for Undergraduates (REU) program, which provides opportunities to work on cutting-edge research guided by Stanford faculty.
-Professors are excited to work with bright, enthusiastic undergraduates.
+And undergraduates can be a part of it through the Research Experience for Undergraduates (REU) program, which provides opportunities to work on cutting-edge research guided by Stanford faculty.
+Professors are excited to work with bright, enthusiastic students.

 Information about the program will be sent in early January to declared MS&E majors and minors, and students who have begun the declaration process in Axess.